Siddheshwar: Siddarama at Srisailam

-Siddarama was the son of Muddanna and Suggaladevi, born in Solapur, Maharashtra.
+Siddarama was born in a oddar family, the son of Muddanna and Suggaladevi, born in Solapur, Maharashtra.
 When Siddarama was seven years old, Shiva appeared in the guise of a Jangam Swamiji and called himself Mallinath from Srisailam.
 The place where Mallinath met Siddharam is known as 'Gurubhet', which is now in front of the Collector's Bungalow in Solapur.
 This Jangam requested Siddharama to serve him hot fried tender Jowar.
 Next he demanded curd-rice in order to soothe the burning sensation in his stomach.
 Siddharama ran to his home and asked his mother for curd-rice.
 On his return to the fields, he searched for him, shouting, "Mallayya, Mallayya" did not find him.
 There he inquired the Kawadi Jangams who were on a pilgrimage to Shrishail.
 They promised to show him Mallayya.
 His quest for Mallayya made him determined to go to Shrishail.

 At Shrishail Siddarama was shown the Mallikarjuna Jyotirlinga, but this linga of black stone did not please him.
 Then he inquired every object and every person about the whereabouts of Mallayya running over the length and breadth of Shrishail.
 Siddharama began to weep.
 His tears were collected in a tank in the ground, which presently became known as Nayan-Kunda.
 When Siddeshwar reached the brink of a very deep valley called 'Rudrakada' and peeping down he yelled out "Mallayya, Mallayya!, but Mallayya did not appear.
 As Siddharama was about to jump in the valley, Lord Mallikarjun (Mallinath) appeared and caught hold of him by his hands.
 The Lord pacified him and offered 'Vajrakundal' and 'Yoga Danda' which possesses the potential to fulfill all wishes.
 He visualized Mallayya telling him to return to Sonnalige and work towards making it the second Srishailam.
 The Lord Mallinath asked Siddharam to return to Sonnalgie to end grief on earth.
 The Lord Mallinath assured him that he himself would appear in the form of Shivalinga in Sonnalgie.

 To this day Siddha Ramappa Kolanu, a beautiful scenic spot can be seen located just a kilometre from main Srisailam temple, on its northern side.